xbeat/Machine-Learning/README.md

 Multiplicative Number Theory is a branch of mathematics that focuses on the properties of integers under multiplication.
 It explores concepts like prime numbers, divisibility, and multiplicative functions.

+## Multi-Class Classification in Business Problems

+Multi-Class Classification in Business

+Multi-class classification is a common challenge in business problems, often overlooked in favor of binary classification.
+This type of problem involves categorizing input data into one of three or more distinct classes, as opposed to just two in binary classification.
+For instance, customer segmentation might involve classifying customers into multiple categories based on their behavior and preferences.

 ## Exploring Vector Databases

 Introduction to Vector Databases